yzr95924/storage_paper_list/StoragePaperNote/Deduplication/Post-Dedup/Finesse-FAST'19.md

 ## 2. Strength (Contributions of the paper)
 1. This paper tries to reduce the computation overhead of resemblance detection by using the feature loaclity in subchunks.
 It provides sufficient experiment observation to support its idea which makes it more concrete.
 ## 3. Weakness (Limitations of the paper)
 1. One key limitation in this paper is it can just detect the similar chunks with same size.
-How to handle the case when two high similarity chunks with different sizes can be considerd.
+How to handle the case when two high similarity chunks with different sizes can be considered.

 ## 4. Future Works
 I think this paper is related to how to measure the chunk similarity between two given chunks.
 However, it still cannot quantify the similarity between two chunks which limits to further optimize the delta compression.
 One thing can be considered is to design a model to quantify the similarity  between two given chunks.